MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/admin-job-queues-schedule-tasks.md

 Job queues are an effective tool to schedule the running of business processes in the background, such as when multiple users are trying to post sales orders, but only one order can be processed at a time.

 For more information, see [To set up background posting with job queues](ui-batch-posting.md#to-set-up-background-posting-with-job-queues)

-## <a name="monitor-the-job-queue-with-telemetry"></a>Monitor the job queue with telemetry

-As an administrator, you can use [Application Insights](/azure/azure-monitor/app/app-insights-overview) to gather and analyse telemetry that you can use to identify problems.
-For more information, see [Monitoring and Analysing Telemetry](/dynamics365/business-central/dev-itpro/administration/telemetry-overview) in the developer and administration content.

 ## <a name="see-also"></a>See Also